Swansea City | Black History Month

 Steve Mardenborough joined the club in the 1984-85 season after being released by Wolverhampton Wanderers.

-Steve was a pacy wide man, who came to the Vetch Field under then manager Colin Appleton.
-Although playing in a total of 50 first-team games in league and cup in his first season, the severe financial restrictions at the club - coupled with a change of manager - saw the player leave in July 1985, signing for Newport County.
+Mardenborough was a pacy wide man, who came to the Vetch Field under then manager Colin Appleton.
+Although he played in a total of 50 first-team games in league and cup in his first season, the severe financial restrictions at the club - coupled with a change of manager - saw the player leave in July 1985, signing for Newport County.

-Ten years later after a nomadic career that saw him appear for 10 different clubs, he re-signed at the Vetch Field on a non-contract basis, but played just one game before moving to Newport A.F.C.
+Ten years later after a nomadic career that saw him appear for 10 different clubs, he re-signed at the Vetch Field on a non-contract basis, but played just one game before once again moving to Newport.

 When manager Terry Yorath was looking to strengthen his squad during the 1990-91 season, he brought in two players from his adopted city of Leeds.